New York’s redistricting tests Democratic opposition to gerrymandering

 “Remember Democrats won 4.7 million more votes than Republicans in 2020 House races on already-gerrymandered lines,” he said.
 “It’s no wonder they’re turning to Jim Crow-era tricks to suppress the vote and gerrymander districts. … But here’s our bet: all this deck stacking they’re counting on isn’t going to get them all the way there.
 With fair lines, we’re going to win on substance.”

 Redistricting occurs every 10 years after the Census Bureau releases data on the country’s population changes.
 New York grew over the last decade, but not at the pace of other states.
 It lost a congressional seat as faster-growing states with GOP state governments, like Texas, Florida and North Carolina, all gained seats.
+(North Carolina has a Democratic governor, but he does not have veto power over the GOP-drawn maps.)

 New York’s growth occurred in and around heavily Democratic New York City, as more Republicans areas upstate shed population.
 Based on that, Democrats argue that Republicans should suffer the casualty of the delegation downsizing by losing one of their upstate seats.